chuongmep/blogcomment/README.md

-# blogcomment
+# Comments In Blog Chuongmep
-Comment in blog
+Note:  Please check comments in issues